 3. Sheet Metal Roofs

 They have a long life expectancy, but some are susceptible to corrosion, particularly in our harsh northern climate.
-Months of accumulated snow cover can lead to oxidization and corrosion, increasing the likelihood of leaks.
+Months of accumulated snow cover can lead to oxidation and corrosion, increasing the likelihood of leaks.
 To prevent this, metal roofs are often treated with a protective coating.

 Pros: Long lifespan, fire resistance